bdne/OpenDriver/README.md

 # OpenDriver
-A large-scale driving dataset for driver impairment detection.
+OpenDriver is a large-scale driving dataset for driver impairment detection.
+The dataset will be publicly available as soon as the paper is accepted.